ignatiushsu/google-analytics-plugin/README.md

 Google-Analytics-Plugin
 =======================

 Enhancements to Google Analytics.
 This plugin enhances online measurement of sites that are tracked through Google Analytics (GA) Async.
 The plugin submits events to GA when visitors click on document/file links, external links and email addresses links; it tracks 404 pages by submitting page referral data to GA.
-Future releasese will include cross-domain tracking.
+Future releases will include cross-domain tracking.

 Requires jQuery 1.4.2+ and GA async.
 Read the change log + developer notes.
 Developed by Ignatius Hsu (ignatiushsu [at] georgetown [dot] edu)